LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/scope/introduction.rst

 .. index:: ! global scope

 **Global scope** refers to variables declared and initialized outside of a function and in the main body of the file.
-These variables are accessible by any function within a file.
+These variables are accessible to any function within a file.
 In the first example above, ``a`` has global scope.

 Global scope is the default in JavaScript.
 If you assign a value to a variable